Sustainability Plans, Reports & Policies

 - Read the 2009-11 Sustainability Work Plan

 Washington County Departments have also created their own individual sustainability plans that incorporate initiatives tied to the County's sustainability goals.
-Each plan was developed using the template below.
-In addition, many departments created individualized plans for reducing idling in County vehicles.
-Departments report annually on the progress made in implementing their plans.
-A summary of their most recent reports is linked below.
+Each plan was developed using the template and addendum below.
+In addition, many departments created individualized plans for reducing idling in County vehicles; an example is shown below.
+Count departments report annually on the progress made in implementing their plans.
+Summaries of recent reports are linked below.

 - Department Sustainability Plan Template